Economy of Iran

 Iran's educated population, high human development, constrained economy and insufficient foreign and domestic investment prompted an increasing number of Iranians to seek overseas employment, resulting in a significant "brain drain".
 However, in 2015, Iran and the P5+1 reached a deal on the nuclear program which removed most international sanctions.
-Consequently, for a short period, the tourism industry was significantly improved and the inflation of the country was decreased though US withdrawal from the JCPOA in 2018 hindered the growth of the economy again and increased inflation.
+Consequently, for a short period, the tourism industry significantly improved and the inflation of the country was decreased, though US withdrawal from the JCPOA in 2018 hindered the growth of the economy again and increased inflation.

 GDP contracted in 2018 and 2019, but a modest rebound was expected in 2020.
-Challenges include a COVID-19 outbreak starting in February 2020 and US sanctions reimposed in mid-2018, increased unemployment due to the sanctions, inflation, a "chronically weak and undercapitalised" banking system, and an "anemic" private sector.
-Iran's currency (Iranian rial) has fallen, and Iran has a relatively low rating in "Economic Freedom", and "ease of doing business".
+Challenges include a COVID-19 outbreak starting in February 2020, US sanctions reimposed in mid-2018, increased unemployment due to the sanctions, inflation, food inflation, a "chronically weak and undercapitalized" banking system, an "anemic" private sector, and corruption.
+Iran's currency, the Iranian rial, has fallen, and Iran has a relatively low rating in "Economic Freedom", and "ease of doing business".
+Recently, Iran faces severe economic challenges resulting from long conflict with Israel and the war that broke between the two states, which resulted in a destruction of investments of more than 3 trillion USD.